-Personas are helpful tools for Marketing and UX work.
+Customer personas are incredibly helpful tools for Marketing and UX work.
 So, why do they often fail?
 Let’s talk about the pitfalls that cause personas to fail and how to avoid and overcome them.

-To understand your customer better, you need to have a persona.
+To get a better sense of your better, you need to have a customer persona.
+So what’s a persona?
 A Persona is a fictional representation and generalization of a cluster of your target users who exhibit similar attitudes, goals, and behaviors with your product.
 They are based on user research.

 Now, let us talk about the most common pitfalls that cause personas to fail and provide strategies for future success.

-- No planned action or clear goal – The biggest root cause of persona failure is pursuing persona creation without a planned action or clear goal.
+The biggest root cause of persona failure is pursuing customer persona creation without a planned action or clear goal.
 The goal should be to place the persona in production with the right strategy, an action plan, and a team that will apply it wisely.

-- Overwhelming number of personas – Creating a long list of personas based on different research is one of the other reasons for personas to fail.
+Creating a long list of customer personas based on different research is one of the other reasons why it fails.
 It is difficult but very important to reduce them to just a handful of types.
-Having too many personas undermine the meaning of it.
+Having too many personas undermines the meaning of it.

-- No buy-in – Established brands may feel that they already have the pulse of their customers and know the type of users they are dealing with.
-This can negatively impact the persona research process or may mean that even valid persona insights go unrecognized.
+Established brands may feel that they already have the pulse of their customers and know the type of users they are dealing with.
+This can negatively impact your customer persona research process or may mean that even valid persona insights go unrecognized.

-- Personas aren’t tied to the real world – Meaningful relationships are only built with real humans and not one-dimensional, hypothetical people.
-Tie your personas with real people.
+Meaningful relationships can only built with real humans and not one-dimensional, hypothetical people.
+Tie your personas to real people.
 Use a participant as the basis for each persona.

-- Created in silos – Sometimes, personas are created in silos with a single goal in mind.
-This can backfire without larger buy-in or communication as the personas are forced on team members outside of those silos, making them reluctant to use ’em.
+Sometimes, businesses create personas in silos with a single goal in mind.
+Without larger buy-in, doing this can backfire as the personas are forced on team members outside of those silos.
+Understandably, this can make them reluctant to use ’em.

-- Believing personas are done and perfect – Sometimes, brands hold them up as an unwavering beacon once a persona is created.
+In some cases, once a business creates a persona, that one persona is held up as an unwavering beacon.
 They need to understand that personas are only models, which means they’re flexible and not static.
 They’ll change as your sales environment, audience, and market change.
 For example: Take the COVID-19 pandemic and the fact that people interact very differently with services today than in past years.